-The Group has established an in-house training department with a team of experienced trainers as coaching staff.
-Our Customer Service, Training and Sales Administration Department is responsible for developing our own training programmes.
+The Group has established an in-house training programme with experienced trainers as coaching staff.
+Our customer service and senior management of the sales team is responsible for developing our own training programmes.
 These trainings are delivered in different forms including internal and external class room training courses, on-the-job training, e-learning modules and workshops.
 All these trainings are designed to enhance and broaden employees' skill sets.
 We have an intensive and standardized in-house training programme to train new joiners of frontline to enable them to gain the core techniques before serving the customers.
 Tailor-made programmes are held regularly to help employees meet the ever changing needs of the marketplace.
 Besides, the Group has study sponsorship policy to encourage employees in continuing and life-long learning.